bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 The tether needs to be firmly mounted to the frame to prevent the tether penetrator from being loosened through normal use.
 To do this, you will need the following parts and tools:

-- Bag with thimble and 5 large zip ties
+- 1 x Bag with thimble and 5 large zip ties
-- Tether
+- 1 x Fathom Tether
-- ROV frame
+- 1 BlueROV2 frame

 1. Loop the tether around the plastic thimble at a point about 12 inches (30 cm) away from the tether penetrator.